lukso-network/LIPs/LSPs/LSP-4-DigitalAsset-Metadata.md

             },
             ...
         ],
+        "images": [ // COULD be used for LSP8 NFT art
-        "images": [ // multiple images in different sizes, related to the DigitalAsset, image 0, should be the main image [ // array of different sizes of the same image {
+            // multiple images in different sizes, related to the DigitalAsset, image 0, should be the main image
+            // array of different sizes of the same image [
+                {
                     "width": Number,
                     "height": Number,